-The Logitech G305 is a very good wireless gaming mouse.
-It has a straightforward and sleek design that comes in matte white or matte black and can be used by right or left-handed people.
-It's a bit on the smaller side, and may not be well-suited for people with very large hands, but it feels as well-built and premium as some of Logitech's higher-end mice.
-It has low click latency and a wide, customizable CPI range which should please most gamers.
+The Logitech G305 LIGHTSPEED is a good wireless gaming mouse.
+It has a straightforward and sleek design that comes in matte black, white, lilac, or blue, and can be used by right or left-handed people.
+It's a bit on the smaller side and may not be well-suited for people with very large hands, but it feels as well-built and premium as some of Logitech's higher-end mice.
+It has low click latency and a wide, customizable CPI range that should please most gamers.

-While the Logitech G305 is designed as a gaming mouse, its sleek and comfortable design makes it good for office use as well.
-It feels very well-built, and while it's solid, it isn't too heavy.
+While the Logitech G305 LIGHTSPEED is designed as a gaming mouse, its sleek and comfortable design makes it good for office use as well.
+It feels very well-built and solid, but it's somewhat heavy for its size.
 It has two side buttons, and all of its buttons are programmable, which can help navigate through work software.
-It can be used with any grip type for people with small or medium-sized hands, while those with larger hands may find it more comfortable with the claw or fingertip grip.
+It can be used with any grip type for people with small or medium-sized hands, while those with larger hands may find it more comfortable with a claw or fingertip grip.

-The Logitech G305 is a good mouse for FPS games.
-It has low click latency for a wireless mouse and should be comfortable enough for longer gaming sessions.
+The Logitech G305 LIGHTSPEED is a good mouse for FPS gaming.
+It has an impressively low click latency for a wireless mouse and should be comfortable enough for long gaming sessions.
 All of its six buttons are programmable, and its sensor performance is excellent.
-Unfortunately, due to its small size, it may not be great for larger hands unless you use claw or fingertip grip.
+Unfortunately, due to its small size, it may not be great for larger hands unless you use a claw or fingertip grip.

-The Logitech G305 is a good mouse for MMO games.
+The Logitech G305 LIGHTSPEED is a decent mouse for MMO gaming.
 While it doesn't have as many side buttons as dedicated MMO mice, all of its buttons are programmable, including the CPI switch.
-It also has low click latency and great sensor performance, with a ton of customization options with Logitech's G HUB software.
-Unfortunately, the mouse is a bit on the smaller side, and those with larger hands will likely only get a comfortable grip with claw or fingertip grip.
+It also has low click latency and great sensor performance, with a ton of customization options within Logitech's G HUB software.
+Unfortunately, it's a bit on the smaller side, and those with larger hands will likely only be comfortable with a claw or fingertip grip.

-This is a good mouse for travel.
-It's small and lightweight, and its USB receiver can be stored in the mouse, so you won't lose it when you toss your mouse in your bag.
-It shouldn't be too awkward to use it in a cramped space like on a plane, and it uses a single AA battery for power, so you can quickly swap in a new battery when it dies.
+The Logitech G305 LIGHTSPEED is a very good mouse for travel.
+It's quite small, doesn't have a wire, and the USB receiver can be store under the mouse's back panel, so you won't lose it when you toss it in your bag.
+It shouldn't be too bothersome in tight spaces like on a plane, and it needs a single AA battery for power, so you can quickly swap in a new one when it dies.
 Unfortunately, it may be too small for those with very large hands, unless you use the fingertip grip.

 The Logitech G305 has a classic look and a rather small body.
-It's available in matte white or matte black, has no RGB zones, and only has a small Logitech G logo on the back.
+It's available in matte black, white, lilac, or blue.
+It has no RGB zones and only has a small Logitech G logo on the back.

-Thanks to its small footprint and wireless capabilities, this is quite a portable mouse.
-You can also store its USB receiver under the mouse's back panel, making it easy to throw into a bag.
-If you're looking for a more office-oriented, cheap wireless mouse, then check out the Logitech M510.
+Thanks to its small footprint and wireless capabilities, this mouse is quite portable.
+You can also store its USB receiver under its back panel, making it easy to throw into a bag.
+If you're looking for a more office-oriented, cheap wireless mouse, check out the Logitech M510.

 This mouse's build quality is great.
 It's made of solid plastic and has no loose or wobbly parts.
-It feels almost as premium as some much more expensive options from Logitech, like the Logitech G Pro Wireless.
+It feels almost as premium as some much more expensive options from Logitech, such as the Logitech G Pro Wireless.

-The Logitech G305 has decent ergonomics.
-Despite the fact that this mouse has a slight curve to it and its side buttons are on the left side, it's still fairly ambidextrous and should work well for left or right-handed people.
-Due to its small size, it's best suited for people with smaller hands, though it should work well with fingertip grip for everyone.
-If you prefer a mouse with a right-slanted design, but would like to still have a wireless connection, check out the Logitech G403 Wireless.
+The Logitech G305 is very comfortable.
+Even though this mouse has a slight curve to it and its side buttons are on the left side, it's still fairly ambidextrous and should work well for both left and right-handed people.
+Due to its small design, it's best suited for smaller hands, though it should also suit any hand-size using a fingertip grip.
+If you prefer a wireless mouse with a right-slanted design, check out the Logitech G403 Wireless.

 Due to its small size, the Logitech G305 works best with palm grip for people with small or medium hands.
-Larger hands will likely find it uncomfortable, as their pinky rests awkwardly on the side.
+Larger hands may find it uncomfortable, as their pinky rests awkwardly on the side.

 The Logitech G305 is a wireless mouse that only connects through its dedicated USB receiver, as it doesn't support Bluetooth.
 It requires a single AA battery, which Logitech claims lasts up to 250 hours, though we don't test for this.
 The indicator for the CPI switch also indicates when your battery is running low.
 If you'd like a mouse with Bluetooth support, check out the Corsair KATAR PRO Wireless or the Razer Orochi V2.
 Or, for a mouse that supports Bluetooth and wireless charging with any Qi standard charging device, check out the HyperX Pulsefire Dart.

 The Logitech G305 has a decent amount of buttons, including two additional side buttons and a CPI switch on top.
 All the buttons are programmable, including the left click, though it’s not easy to reassign it.
 You can also set a G Shift button that gives you another layer of commands for as long as you press it.
-Strangely, you can set a button as a profile switch, but the onboard memory of this mouse only supports a single profile, so the button does nothing.
+Strangely, you can set a button as a profile switch, but the onboard memory only supports a single profile, so the button doesn't do anything.

 The Logitech G305 has a standard incremented mouse wheel.
 Unfortunately, unlike Logitech's more office-centric mice like the Logitech MX Master 2S, it can't be unlocked for infinite scroll.

-The Logitech G305 has great click latency for a wireless mouse, and even more competitive gamers shouldn't notice any lag.
+The Logitech G305 has an impressive click latency for a wireless mouse, and even more competitive gamers shouldn't notice any lag.

-Logitech's G HUB software is remarkable.
-It's one of the few pieces of gaming mouse software that can be installed on both macOS and Windows and offers a ton of customization options.
-While the onboard memory only supports one profile, you can set multiple through G HUB and switch between them within the software.
+The Logitech G HUB software is remarkable.
+It's one of the few pieces of gaming mouse software that can be installed on both macOS and Windows, and it offers a ton of customization options.
+While the onboard memory only supports one profile, you can create and save multiple ones on G HUB and switch between them within the software.

 The Logitech G603 LIGHTSPEED is better than the Logitech G305 LIGHTSPEED.
-The G603 is better-built and it's better-suited for any sized hand with a palm grip.
-It has less CPI error and it has Bluetooth support.
-However, the G305 is lighter and it has a slightly lower click latency.
+The G603 is better-built, and it's better suited for any hand-size with a palm grip.
+It has less CPI variation, and it has Bluetooth support.
+However, the G305 is lighter and has a slightly lower click latency.

 The Logitech G305 LIGHTSPEED is better than the Corsair HARPOON RGB Gaming Mouse.
-The Logitech is a wireless mouse that's designed for a fingertip grip.
-It has a much better sensor because it has a much wider CPI range, less CPI error, and lower lift-off distance.
-However, the Corsair is a wired mouse designed for a claw grip and it's lighter.
+The Logitech is a wireless mouse designed for a fingertip grip.
+It has a much better sensor with a wider CPI range, less CPI variation, and lower lift-off distance.
+However, the Corsair is a wired mouse designed for a claw grip, and it's lighter.